facebookresearch/polymetis/README.md

 ## Documentation

-All documentation at the [website](https://polymetis-docs.github.io/).
+All documentation on the [website](https://polymetis-docs.github.io/).
 Includes:

 - Guides on setting up your [Franka Panda](https://frankaemika.github.io/docs/libfranka.html) hardware for real-time control
 - How to quickly get started in [PyBullet](https://github.com/bulletphysics/bullet30) simulation